pippinbarr/racers/process/variations.md

 There's only one lane.
 Unclear how to handle opponents in this case?
 I guess they could drift back and match your speed and drift back up again?
 Just for visual interest?
 Or just one person in front of you really drifting back and forth but never actually hitting you.
 No steering involved (can you crash into the side?)

+### 2025-10-30

+Got the basics going here and it's pretty nice.
+Solved the questions above with a drifty other car that never hits you + you can move in the lane but never hit the sides.

+Just need to work on the visuals a bit, maybe trees along the sides.

 ## Low speed chase(r)

 Three police cars across the lanes behind you (or six?) and just open road in front of you.
 Do you eventually run out of gas?
 It counts down and eventually the whole thing just stops and you get arrested.